Nordix/flatcc/README.md

 require dependent source code to also use that flag to avoid missing linker symbols.
 The feature can be disabled in CMakeLists.txt.
 CMake has been bumped to version 3.16 which is the latest version where Appveyor will build MVSC 2015.
+Warnings added for potential name conflicts in enum names and table fields that could result in confusing C compiler errors.
+Not all warnigs are errors to the option `-s` was also added to silence warnings.
+The existing `-g` option can resolve some conflicts.

 Release 0.6.1 contains primarily bug fixes and numerous contributions from the community to handle platform edge cases.
 Additionally, pendantic GCC warnings